DynamicalSystemsGroup/bdp-lib/docs/Glossary.md

        - Description: A description of the block.
        - Domain: The domain of the block which are IDs of spaces.
 Spaces may be repeated or it may be an empty array.
        - Codomain: The codomain of the block which are IDs of spaces.
 Spaces may be repeated or it may be an empty array.
-   - Model Schema: This schema is used to describe a model in bdp-lib which is the actual instances of the toolbox which it would be paired with in the large bdp schema.
+   - Workbench: The actual instances in bdp-lib which is the actual instances of the toolbox which it would be paired with in the large bdp project.
      - Processors: A list of processors in the block diagram protocol that follow the processor schema.
        - ID: A unique identifier for the processor.
        - Name: The name of the processor.